 Upon researching Versailles history more, Miss Moberly discovered that on August 10, 1792 – the exact date the two had visited Versailles – Marie Antoinette and her husband, Louis XVI, were imprisoned in Paris awaiting trial by the revolutionaries.
 Miss Moberly believed it likely that the frightened queen’s thoughts may have harkened back to the last moments of happiness she knew – at le Petit Trianon her private chateau at Versailles.
 Marie had spent many hours as refuge from the backbiting and gossip of the court.
 At le Petit Trianon, she could dress as a country woman and wile away the hours doing what she loved to do without prying eyes.
 Perhaps the queen’s memory of the time was so vivid that, as Miss Moberly put it, “some impress of it was imparted to the place,” Both wondered, “Could this be an explanation for their strange experience?”

-Old plans of the palace revealed that in 1789 the lay-out and gardens were exacctly as the two women had reported.
+Old plans of the palace revealed that in 1789 the lay-out and gardens were exactly as the two women had reported.
 The odd clothes that people were wearing were the height of fashion in 1789.
 Miss Moberly’s discovered a portrait of Marie Antoinette which set her heart pounding.
 The Queen was identical to the staring “sketching woman” Miss Moberly had seen.

 When Miss Moberly and Moss Jourdain returned to Versailles two years later and to their incredulous eyes, everything was different.
-The grounds and buildings they remembered so vividly were entirely changed from their collective memory.
+The grounds and buildings were entirely changed from their collective memory.

-After this experience, the two ladies dedicated their free time to their research on Versailles and what it was like 100 years before.
-In 1911 they bravely published their story in a book, called, ‘An Adventure.’
+Shortly thereafter, the two women dedicate much of their free time to research Versailles.
+Specifically, on what it was over 100 years before.
+In 1911, they bravely publish their story in a book, called, ‘An Adventure.’
 The book caused a sensation and was considered to be the best authenticated ghost story of its time.
-Concerned about losing their professional credibility however, the book was published under pseudonyms.
+However. deeply concerned about losing professional credibility, the book was published under pseudonyms.
 After Miss Jourdain’s death in 1924, their true identities were revealed.